New Update: Boost Social Proof with Reviews & Automation

 But there’s a more natural way they could send participants to Instagram.

-Using the RafflePress contest builder, they could include a 1-click action for users to visit them on Instagram and other social networks to grow their followers.
+Using the RafflePress contest builder, they could include a 1-click action for users to visit on Instagram and other social networks to grow their followers.
 And with the Invent Your Own action, they can ask people to leave a comment to improve engagement.

 Brand partnership giveaways are an effective way to tap into multiple audiences and raise brand awareness.

 In this Facebook giveaway example, users have to like both brand pages to enter and tag friends and like the post.

 With RafflePress, it’s super-easy to re-create this contest with the Grow Your Facebook Page template, which automatically adds actions to like your page and visit a post.